AsherJN/media-bias-extention/memory-bank/systemPatterns.md

    - Data is sent to background script

 2. **Analysis Request**
-   - Background script forwards article text to Flask backend
+   - Background script forwards article text and prompt template from the extension to the Flask backend
-   - Flask backend constructs a prompt with the article text
+   - Flask backend replaces `{article_text}` in the prompt with the actual article text
-   - Prompt is sent to OpenAI API
+   - Flask backend sends the completed prompt to the OpenAI API

 3. **Analysis Processing**
    - OpenAI API processes the prompt and returns analysis